korupso/OVinder/documents/scrum-questions.md

 **What hinders my progress?**
 The GPS-functions from the API don't work for some reason, which is why I don't make any progress regarding routing.
 I hope this will fix itself somehow, but that wont happen.

+---
+## 05.08.2020
+**What did I do today?**
+I did not really make any progress.
+I tried to make the gps work, but it's not quite there yet.
+It still crashes and I don't really have a good lead to why it does.

+**What will I do tomorrow?**
+I will try to make the gps work.

+**What hinders my progress?**
+I can't figure out what the error is, which makes it pretty difficult to fix.